tylim88/FirelordJSDoc/docs/highlights/masking_field_values.md

 ## UnassignedAble Field Values 🕊️

-`arrayRemove`, `arrayUnion` and `increment` are not assignable as type, they only available as output type after type translation, you cannot actively assign them as types and if you do, FirelordJS will replace them with error messages.
+`arrayRemove`, `arrayUnion` and `increment` are not assignable as type, they only available as output type after type translation, you cannot actively assign them as types and if you do, FirelordJS will replaces them with error messages.